intelops/capten/README.md

 ## Capten Installation

-As of now,we are supporting CLI for cluster creation and destruction for linux os.For supporting in any environment irrespective of os,we have  containerized the process of cluster creation using docker.
+As of now,CLI for cluster creation and destruction for linux os is being supported.For supporting in any environment irrespective of os,containerized the process of cluster creation using docker.

 #### Setting up the cluster Through Capten CLI: